CS2613-WI2023/journal-athuduku/README.md

 ```

 # Python import module
 Python modules are .py files that contain Python code.
-Any python file can be module.
-Modules are used to group together related code in a project so you can use the same code in different file without writing the etire code.
+Any python file can be a module.
+Modules are used to group together related code in a project so you can use the same code in a different file without writing the entire code.

-Modules, sometimes called **packges**, allow to reference pre-written code that can perform common tasks that can be helpful to solve programs.
+Modules, sometimes called **packages**, allow referencing of pre-written code that can perform common tasks that can be helpful to solve programs.

 The syntax for the import statement is:
 ```python